 The cost for live-in caregivers is generally a flat rate per day, rather than an hourly rate.
 On average, live-in caregivers cost approximately $3,000/month.
 However, this rate will vary based on the state in which one resides and even the geographic location within the state.
 In addition, live-in caregivers that specialize in dementia care maybe slightly more costly due to their experience and knowledge.
 Please note, for 24-hour care (mentioned above), caregivers are generally paid an hourly rate, making it a more expensive care option.
 In addition, the cost of live-in caregivers is much more cost effective than is assisted living, memory care units, and nursing home facilities.

-We have partnered with AgingCare.com, an agency that has a large network of in-home caregivers across the nation and a proven record in matching caregivers with care recipients.
+Payingforseniorcare.com, through partnerships, provides a free service to connect in-home caregivers across the nation and a proven record in matching caregivers with care recipients.
 For assistance finding a live-in caregiver, begin your search here.